maciejmazur23/BudgetTracker/README.md

 ## TODO
 * Option to export summaries to excel
-* Option to add your own categories by users
+* Option to add your own categories by user